Dominican Spanish: 6 Linguistic Twists You’ve Got to Know

 There are so many beautiful words that you need in your vocabulary, words like aguacero (heavy rain), callao (a pebble or a dance) and ratatá (really cool).

-Learning to how to speak and understand Dominican Spanish has a great deal of benefits.
-You’re training your ears and your tongue to a new dialect and that means you can even try out new words and phrases that are unique to it.
-This will help you with any other brand of Spanish and especially Latin American and Caribbean Spanish.
-You may also end up meeting new Dominican friends to practice with in your hometown.
+Learning how to speak and understand Dominican Spanish trains your ears and your tongue in a new dialect, and that means you can even try out new words and phrases that are unique to it.

 Time to get your ears acquainted with this beautiful country’s language!